-We want to empower all of these groups to champion a proactive approach to safeguarding as well as upholding safeguarding requirements for venues, programmes and events that Premier Tennis facilitate.
+We want to empower all of these groups to champion a proactive approach to safeguarding as well as upholding safeguarding requirements for venues, programmes and events that we facilitate.

-Both Premier Tennis and Parks Tennis CIC operate across the UK and has a safeguarding responsibility for:
+We operate across the UK and have a safeguarding responsibility for:

-- Volunteers, including board members and councillors they recruit
+- Volunteers, including board members and councillors we recruit

 - Ensuring all accreditation requirements are met by accredited coaches, officials and venues